aflavors/3-password-generator/README.md

 # 3-Password-Generator
 ![Website Screenshot](index-screenshot.png)
 This application was created to generate a random password based on user-selected criteria.
-This application runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.

 ## Table of Contents
 - [Overview](#Overview)